101 Camping Tips from Fire to Shelter

 If you wash your down sleeping bag, place it in the dryer with a couple of tennis balls.
 This will help the down to disperse evenly.

-Recondition your leather boots with something like mink oil to moisturize them keep them water resistant.
+Recondition your leather boots with something like mink oil or leather creams to keep the leather supple and revitalize their waterproofing capacity..

 Restock your first aid kit and toiletries kit for your next trip.